caffeine239/peatio/docs/api/peatio_management_api_v2.md

 ##### Description:

 Creates new withdraw.
 The behaviours for fiat and crypto withdraws are different.
 Fiat: money are immediately locked, withdraw state is set to «submitted», system workers will validate withdraw later against suspected activity, and assign state to «rejected» or «accepted».
 The processing will not begin automatically.
 The processing may be initiated manually from admin panel or by PUT /management_api/v1/withdraws/action.
-Coin: money are immediately locked, withdraw state is set to «submitted», system workers will validate withdraw later against suspected activity, validate withdraw address and set state to «rejected» or «accepted».
-Then in case state is «accepted» withdraw workers will perform interactions with blockchain.
-The withdraw receives new state «processing».
-Then withdraw receives state either «confirming» or «failed».Then in case state is «confirming» withdraw confirmations workers will perform interactions with blockchain.Withdraw receives state «succeed» when it receives minimum necessary amount of confirmations.
+Coin: money are immediately locked, withdraw state is set to «submitted», system workers will validate withdraw later against suspected activity, validate withdraw address and

 ##### Parameters